benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Solution proposed

-In broad terms, the weekly c/c/c studio sessions are the key part of the program.
+The weekly c/c/c studio sessions are the key part of the program.
 These sessions won't be lectures, or even tutorials---they will adopt the artist model, with each student working on their own code-based music or visual artwork as a semester-long creative "project".

 The first part of this project is to actually figure out the details of how these workshops will run, but here are some initial plans:

-- each session will be small---up to 20 students
+- each session will be small---up to 20 students with 1 instructor (Ben) and one tutor
 - students will commit to attending for a semester, with an exhibition/performance at the end
 - students will apply to participate based on interest and aptitude, so we can